goadesign/clue/README.md

   services to expose a Prometheus compatible `/metrics` HTTP endpoint.
 * Health checks: the [health](health/) package provides a simple way for services to expose a health check endpoint.
+* Dependency mocks: the [mock](mock/) package provides a way to mock downstream dependencies for testing.
 * Tracing: the [tracing](tracing/) package conforms to the [OpenTelemetry](https://opentelemetry.io/) specification and implements a [Goa](https://goa.design) compatible library to trace requests.